louiswalch/Wordpress-Theme-Framework/docs/libraries.md

 ```

-The library suports a variety of parameters to customize how the image should be rendered.
+The library supports a variety of parameters to customize how the image should be rendered.
 These methods are designed to be chained and would be passed in prior to your final output call.

 > - TODO: Document
 > - srcset($incoming=true)
 > - wrap($incoming=false)
+> - autosize($incoming=false)
 > - caption($incoming=null)
 > - classes($incoming=false)
 > - lazy($incoming=true)